Slash fiction: Real person slash

 Real person slash (RPS), also a subgenre of real person fiction, involves taking a celebrity's public image and creating slash stories with them.
 Real person slash gained popularity with the 1990s rise of boy bands in the pop music industry.
-In the Supernatural fandom, slash fans who were uncomfortable with Wincest moved into writing and reading Jsquared/J2 fic (slash involving the lead actors Jared Padalecki and Jensen Ackles).
+In the Supernatural fandom, slash fans who were uncomfortable with shipping the two main brother characters moved into writing and reading Jsquared/J2 fic (slash involving the lead actors Jared Padalecki and Jensen Ackles).
 This led to the phrase "Supernatural fandom – where RPS is the moral high ground".
 Though increasingly common, RPS is considered a potential "squick" for slash readers.
 In addition, the use of celebrities in fictional, sexual stories remains controversial.
 Journals including RPS often include disclaimers that explain their true fictional nature.
 Henry Jenkins says that RPS may be "troubling" to the old guard of slash.
 Fans of real person slash state that the personas presented by the common figures of RPS such as boy bands, celebrities, athletes and pro wrestlers are "largely manufactured" for the pleasure of female fans, "so why not just run with them?"